abhisheknaik96/abhisheknaik96.github.io/_posts/2018-09-03-Intelligence_And_AGI.md

 time : +2109
 permalink : posts/Intelligence_and_AGI
 tags : oped
+summary : We keep changing the goalposts for 'intelligence', and it won't be easy to identify 'AGI'.
 ---

 Thoughts on Intelligence and AGI, after reading [this brilliant, insightful blog](http://home.strw.leidenuniv.nl/~vdhelm/blog.php).